linkchecker/linkchecker/doc/src/man/linkchecker.rst

 the Internet Config to select a proxy.
 You can also set a comma-separated domain list in the :envvar:`no_proxy` environment variables to ignore any proxy settings for these domains.
+The :envvar:`curl_ca_bundle` environment variable can be used to identify an alternative certificate bundle to be used with an HTTPS proxy.

 Setting a HTTP proxy on Unix for example looks like this: